bordentb/datascience1repo/README.md

 # datascience1repo
-This my practice repository for my Data Science 1 class
+This is my practice repository for my Data Science 1 class